osamudiamenojo/career_wise/README.md

 Team Software Project For Kibo Developers
 Careerwise is a web application that helps secondary school students discover and learn about potential career paths.
 This version will also enable users to view different career options and get a recommendation on best career choice after taking a career test
-The third version would let users  join the Careerwise community.
-Future plans include updates on online workshops and career fairs, allowing parent users and personalizing the user experience.

 ## Set Up

 To run this application locally, you need make use of the onet api.
 Read the docs [here](https://services.onetcenter.org/reference/).
 You will need a username and password to run locally.
-Clone the project on your preferred IDE and add your username and password to your .env file as **API_USERNAME** and **PASSWORD** make sure you are in the project folder on your terminal then create a virtual environment using
+Clone the project on your preferred IDE and add your username and password to your .env file as **API_USERNAME** and **PASSWORD** .
+Also you'll need the unsplash API for images.
+Read the docs [here](https://unsplash.com/documentation) Add your key to the .env file as **ACCESS_KEY**.

+make sure you are in the project folder on your terminal then create a virtual environment using
 ```dotnetcli
 python3 -m venv env